wifisensing/PicoScenes-Manual/source/installation.rst

         sudo apt install picoscenes-all

-    After a few minutes of package downloading (the duration depends on your network), the PicoScenes EULA message, similar to the following screenshot, will appear in the terminal.
+    After a few minutes of package downloading, the PicoScenes EULA message, similar to the following screenshot, will appear in the terminal.
 You should read the EULA and decide if you agree to the listed terms.
 You can press up/down arrow keys to view the full content and press TAB to move the cursor to the <Ok>.
 You finish the reading of EULA by pressing the <Ok>.

     .. figure:: /images/PicoScenes-platform-EULA.png
         :figwidth: 1000px